Manga Review | Secret XXX by Meguru Hinohara

 Warning:

-This review will contain spoilers for the manga and anime series Secret XXX.
+This review will contain spoilers for the and anime series Secret XXX.
 While the manga may vary slightly from all other forms of media, it may have similar story elements and could be considered spoilers.

 Trigger Warning: There may be references to animal breeding, allergies, exotic animal pets, asthma attacks, breaks ups (not between main characters), perceived cheating, implied cheating (not between main characters), invasion of privacy, slut-shaming, mentions of sex work, sexual assault, arguments between parent and child, sick animals, child abandonment, and suicide, as it appears in the manga.